-Gregory Parker Department Chair, Applied Voice
+Gregory Parker Department Chair, Applied Voice, Vocal Pedagogy

 Wilson Hall 4022

 As a choral conductor, Dr. Parker has led choirs on tours throughout the Mid-Atlantic Region as well as Israel, the Palestinian Territories, Egypt, France, Italy, and Ireland.
-He established the Masterworks Choral Series at Chowan University where he conducted choral-orchestral works by Bach, Beethoven, Handel, Haydn, Saint-Säens, Schubert, Thompson, and Vivaldi.
+He established the Masterworks Choral Series at Chowan University in which he conducted choral-orchestral works by Bach, Beethoven, Handel, Haydn, Saint-Säens, Schubert, Thompson, and Vivaldi.
 He served as the Repertoire and Standards Chair for Jazz Choirs for the North Carolina Chapter of the American Choral Directors Association from 2009-2013.
 During that time, he compiled a Vocal Jazz Repertoire and Resource Guide that featured recommended repertoire and resource material from vocal jazz educators from across the nation.
 He has published articles in Ala Breve, the journal of the Alabama Music Educators Association, and WMEA Windsong, the journal of the Wyoming Music Educators Association.